markkr125/jsmaps/README.md

 # JsMaps - Interactive Javascript Maps
 JsMaps is a Javascript library with a full featured Interactive Slippy Map, with no external dependencies, only needs a tile server url.
-JsMaps also provides a single, common interface for a wide variety of Javascript map APIs, allowing a a developer to easliy switch from one maps API to another.
+JsMaps also provides a single, common interface for a wide variety of Javascript map APIs, allowing a developer to easliy switch from one maps API to another.

 [Project Home Page (includes examples)](http://jsmaps.net)
 ## Supported External APIs